fit_fwhm#

 - xyposarray-like, optional

-The initial (x, y) pixel coordinates of the sources.
+The initial (x, y) pixel coordinates of the sources as a list of tuples or a 2D array.
 If

-, then one source will be fit with an initial position using the center-of-mass centroid of thedata
+None, then one source will be fit with an initial position using the center-of-mass centroid of thedataarray.- fwhmfloat, optional

 The initial guess for the FWHM of the Gaussian PSF model.
 If